nrfconnect/sdk-nrf/samples/openthread/coap_client/README.rst

       The selected image is marked with a ``pending`` flag.

    #.
-Reset the device with the following command to let the bootloader swap the images:
+Run the following command to reset the device, which lets the bootloader swap the images:

       .. code-block:: console

          $ sudo mcumgr --conntype ble --connstring peer_name='NUS_CoAP_client' reset

-      The device will be rebooted and the firmware images swapped.
+      The device is restarted and the firmware images swapped.
       The swapping operation might take some time.

 Sample output
 =============

-The sample logging output can be observed through a serial port.
+You can observe the sample logging output through a serial port.
 For more details, see :ref:`putty`.

 Dependencies